f you haven’t read through our 30-second introduction to managing RideAmigos yet, start there.

 - Tools (Vanpools, Events, Surveys, Digital Inventory, etc.)

-Each of these objects have top-level, system-wide reporting options for administrators or management and reporting tools dedicated to their object type.
+Each of these objects has top-level, system-wide reporting options for administrators or management and reporting tools dedicated to their object type.
 Many of these objects also have related objects, such as teams, items, purchases, and so on.

 Each type of data object has a variety of fields.
 Some objects have many fields (e.g. users) while other more specialized objects have fewer (e.g. point program purchases.)